naturalis/FormicID/README.md

 ### Step 4 - Model initialisation and training

-Now you can run `formicID/main.py` with `config.json` as argument and the data will be downloaded, split, and prepared.
+Now you can run `formicID/main.py` with `config.json` as argument and the data will be downloaded, split, and prepared using the `load_data()` function from `data_loader/data_input.py` where the shottype can be specified.
 Then the model will be loaded that is specified in the configuration file.
 The trainer is loaded from `trainers/train.py` and training will begin.

 ### Step 5 Evaluation

 After training it will be possible to launch TensorBoard to view loss, accuracy, and RMSE for training and validation.
 Further callbacks are `EarlyStopping` and `ModelCheckpoint`.
+Callbacks are loaded from `utils/logger.py`

 ### Additional